-- Adaptive Management.
+- 10. Adaptive Management.
 In the case of Project changes, use adaptive management measures.
 Set out the adaptive management process in the ESMP, specifying how such changes or circumstances are to be managed and reported.
 In such case, prepare and provide to the Bank for approval and then implement the approved adaptive management measures to address proposed Project changes or unforeseen circumstances.
 If there are material changes to the scope, design, implementation or operation of the Project that are likely to result in additional environmental or social risks or impacts, carry out an additional assessment of such changes and stakeholder engagement in accordance with the ESP and applicable ESSs, provide to the Bank for approval mitigation measures, as appropriate, in accordance with the findings of such assessments and consultation, and then implement the approved mitigation measures.
-Disclose the Project changes and mitigation measures in accordance with the provisions of ESS 1 (see Information Disclosure below). - ESMPF.
+Disclose the Project changes and mitigation measures in accordance with the provisions of ESS 1, paragraph 14 on Information Disclosure below. - 11.
+ESMPF.
 If: (a) the Project consists of a program or series of activities whose details are not yet identified at the time the Project is approved by the Bank; or (b) if in exceptional circumstances, duly justified by the Client, the Bank determines that the environmental and social assessment of identified Project activities may be conducted using a phased approach, as described in Section G in the ESP, prepare an ESMPF.
 The purpose of the ESMPF is to ensure that the activities covered will be assessed and implemented in conformity with the ESP and applicable ESSs.

-Set out in the ESMPF: (a) a description of the applicable policies and procedures proposed to be followed to assess and address: (i) environmental and social risks and impacts of the activities; (ii) any Involuntary Resettlement that is likely to result from such activities; and (iii) any impacts on Indigenous Peoples that are likely to result from such activities; (b) an explanation of the anticipated environmental and social risks and impacts; (c) screening and assessment activities; (d) provisions for disclosure and consultation; (e) implementation and monitoring requirements; and (f) roles and responsibilities.
+12. Set out in the ESMPF:

+- (a) A description of the applicable policies and procedures proposed to be followed to assess and address: (i) environmental and social risks and impacts of the activities; (ii) any Involuntary Resettlement2 that is likely to result from such activities; and (iii) any impacts on Indigenous Peoples3 that are likely to result from such activities; - (b) An explanation of the anticipated environmental and social risks and impacts; - (c) Screening and assessment activities; - (d) Provisions for disclosure and consultation; - (e) Implementation and monitoring requirements; and - (f) Roles and responsibilities.

 Include in the ESMPF, when applicable, an RPF in accordance with ESS 2 and an IPPF in accordance with ESS 3.
 Prepare the ESMPs and any other required environmental and social assessment documents during development of the activities, in conformity with the ESP and applicable ESSs and the ESMPF approved by the Bank.
-Ensure that as activities are identified and appraised, their implementation is not initiated: unless and until any required ESMP, RPF or Indigenous Peoples Plan has been prepared and approved by the Bank and all actions required prior to commencement of this implementation have been taken; or unless the Bank has approved the initiation of such implementation in situations of urgent need of assistance under paragraph 51 of the ESP, and then implement only those actions that have been so approved. - FI Projects.
-If the Project is categorized as Category FI, implement appropriate environmental and social policies and procedures approved by the Bank to screen and categorize the Bank-financed subprojects as Category A, B or C, review, conduct due diligence on, and monitor the environmental and social risks and impacts of these subprojects, all in a manner consistent with the ESP.
-This includes: (a) screening these subprojects against the Environmental and Social Exclusion List; (b) reviewing and categorizing these subprojects according to their potential environmental and social risks and impacts; (c) requiring these subprojects to be assessed, prepared and operated in accordance with national laws governing such subprojects, and consistent with the ESP and the ESSs applicable to Category A (and, to the extent the Bank so determines, Category B) subprojects, and (d) monitoring the environmental and social performance of subprojects.
-Where there are issues in implementation of the environmental and social measures under these subprojects, take steps approved by the Bank to address these issues.
+Ensure that as activities are identified and appraised, their implementation is not initiated: (a) unless and until any required ESMP, RPF or Indigenous Peoples plan has been prepared and approved by the

-&lt;sup>2 For a definition of Involuntary Resettlement, see ESS 2.
+2 For a definition of Involuntary Resettlement, see ESS 2.

-&lt;sup>3 For a definition of Indigenous Peoples, see ESS 3.
+3 For a definition of Indigenous Peoples, see ESS 3.